Ørland Municipality

 Ørland is a municipality in Trøndelag county, Norway.
-It is part of the Fosen region. Ørland is located at the southwestern tip of the Fosen peninsula at the northern shore of the mouth of Trondheimsfjord where the Stjørnfjorden arm begins.
+It is part of the Fosen region. Ørland Municipality is located at the southwestern tip of the Fosen peninsula at the northern shore of the mouth of Trondheimsfjord where the Stjørnfjorden arm begins.
 The administrative centre of the municipality is the village of Bjugn.
-Other larger settlements in Ørland include Brekstad (which declared itself to be a town in 2005), Uthaug, Opphaug, Ottersbo, Høybakken, Jøssund, Lysøysundet, Nes, Oksvoll, and Vallersund.
+Other larger settlements in Ørland include the town of Brekstad and the villages of Uthaug, Opphaug, Ottersbo, Høybakken, Jøssund, Lysøysundet, Nes, Oksvoll, and Vallersund.

-The 457 km2 municipality is the 220th largest by area out of the 356 municipalities in Norway. Ørland is the 110th most populous municipality in Norway with a population of 10,371.
-The municipality's population density is 23 PD/km2 and its population has increased by 6.9% over the previous 10-year period.
+The 457 km2 municipality is the 218th largest by area out of the 357 municipalities in Norway. Ørland Municipality is the 110th most populous municipality in Norway with a population of 10,522.
+The municipality's population density is 23 PD/km2 and its population has increased by 6.6% over the previous 10-year period.

 General information

 The municipality of Ørland was established on 1 January 1838 (see formannskapsdistrikt law).
-In 1853, the northern district of Bjugn was separated to become a municipality of its own.
+In 1853, the northern part of the municipality was separated to become the new Bjugn Municipality.
 This left Ørland with 3,361 residents.
-On 1 January 1896, the southern district of Værnes was separated from Ørland to become the municipality of Agdenes.
+On 1 January 1896, the southern district of the municipality was separated from Ørland to become the new Værnes Municipality.
 After the division, Ørland had 3,649 residents and it was just a fraction of its original size.

 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.

-On 1 January 2020, the municipalities of Ørland and Bjugn merged to form a new municipality called Ørland with its administrative centre located at Botngård.
+On 1 January 2020, Ørland Municipality and Bjugn Municipality merged to form a new, larger Ørland Municipality.
+At the same time, the administrative centre of the newly enlarged Ørland was moved from Brekstad to the village of Bjugn.

 Name

 The municipality (originally the parish) is named "Ørland" (Yrjar).
-The first element of the current name is Yrjar which is the plural form of aurr which means "gravel".
+The first element of the current name is Yrjar which is a plural form of aurr which means "gravel".
 During the 16th century, the suffix land (which means "land") was added.
-In 1590, the name was spelled Ørieland, and by the 1700s, the name was standardized to Ørlandet, although the -et part was later dropped.
+In 1590, the name was spelled Ørieland, and by the 1700s, the name was standardized to Ørlandet.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Ørland, removing the definite form ending -et.